Jana Webster-Wheeler’s experiences were a catalyst for teaching music and more

 Ms. Web started as a music therapy major at CSU, a choice inspired by her adopted mother, who dealt with mental illness her entire life.
 The curriculum proved to be too close to what was still a very sensitive past, so she changed to Music Education.
 Though she changed her major, she still encourages her students to use their music as therapy.

-Ms. Web also uses music to encourage empathy through the stories and characters portrayed in music and the feelings they emulate.
+Ms. Web also uses music to encourage empathy through the stories and characters portrayed in music and the feelings they evoke.

 Get to know Jana a little more through her "Top 10 Essentials!"